Realization of tropical curves in abelian surfaces: Deformations to general fibers

+using the notation in the previous subsection.
+This is the reduction over $\Bbb C[t]/(t^{n+1})$ of the ring of functions on a toric open subset containing $\mathscr W_{i,n}$.
+The defining function $F_{i, n}$ can be chosen from this subring.

-For the calculation of the obstruction below, we need to regard the function $F_{i, n}$, which is defined over $\Bbb C[t]/t^{n+1}$, as a function defined over $\Bbb C[t]/t^{n+2}$.
-This is done by a splitting of the exact sequence
+For the calculation of the obstruction below, it is necessary to regard the function $F_{i, n}$, which is defined over $\Bbb C[t]/(t^{n+1})$, as a function defined over $\Bbb C[t]/(t^{n+2})$.
+This is achieved via a splitting of the exact sequence